patidarmanoj10/metronome-synth-public/docs/deployment-e2e-tests.md

 ```

 Note: If you want to check `deployments/` files changes easier, uncomment `deployments/localhost` line from `.gitignore` and stage them.
-All modifications done by the scripts will appear on the git changes are.
+All modifications done by the scripts will appear on the git changes area.

 ```sh
 npx hardhat deploy --network localhost > DEPLOYMENT_OUTPUT.txt